Executive Functioning Strategies for Children with ADHDBy Dr. Mary Rooney, Ph.D.

 - Checklists: Checklists are a remarkably simple yet effective tool for children and adults with weak executive functioning.
 They can be useful for breaking down the steps of routines and complex tasks, organizing and prioritizing thoughts and materials, and serving as reminders throughout the day.
 Checklists are most effective when children and parents review them together.
 For checklists that are used repeatedly, it’s best to post them somewhere in your home so you and your child can look them over every day.

 - Timers: The use of timers, especially visual countdown timers like the Time Timer, can help children become more aware of the passage of time.
 They are also very useful for breaking down homework into smaller chunks and for boosting motivation and focus.
-If you’re using timers during homework time, choose an appropriate amount of minutes (depending on their age and ability) for them to work before taking a quick break.
-After that break, they can jump back in for another timed stretch of work.
+If you’re using timers during homework time, choose an appropriate number of minutes (depending on your child’s age and ability) before taking a quick break.
+After that break, your child can jump back in for another timed stretch of work.
 You can also boost motivation and focus by establishing “beat the clock” challenges.
-For example, challenge your child to complete five math problems in five minutes (reminding them that accuracy counts) and congratulate them when they succeed.
+For example, challenge your child to complete five math problems in five minutes (reminding them that accuracy counts), and congratulate them when they succeed.

 - Physical Activity: A growing body of research shows that physical activity improves executive functioning skills in children with and without ADHD.
 Getting the recommended amount of exercise every day boosts executive functioning skills, and when the exercise is completed outdoors, the impact is even more significant.
-In addition, studies have shown that when children with ADHD exercise immediately before completing school work, they demonstrate improved focus, accuracy and motivation.
-Look for ways to incorporate more physical activity into your child’s daily routine, and whenever possible, create opportunities for your child to be physically active before they sit down to complete their homework or school projects.
+In addition, studies have shown that when children with ADHD exercise immediately before completing schoolwork, they demonstrate improved focus, accuracy and motivation.
+Look for ways to incorporate more physical activity into your child’s daily routine, and whenever possible, have your child be physically active before they sit down to complete homework or school projects.

 ABOUT DR. MARY ROONEY